My Recommendations for the Healthiest, Best Cat Food

 Holistic Select - any of the recipes without fish, but again using one with fish 1-2x/week will probably be no harm (unless your cat is allergic to fish).
-This is the brand I use, ordering two cases of 12 15-oz cans each per month for 6 cats (I feed 7, but one stray will eat only raw chicken & turkey, no canned.
-Unfortunately, he started going elsewhere to also eat low quality dry food that other people put out for other strays, and it shows in his energy level, bloated weight gain, and dull fur with dandruff.).
+This is one of the the brands I use.
 My cats are fed canned once per day and raw once per day.
 This brand is a drier consistency, and therefore you are getting more food, less added water, more food for your dollar.
 I add a little water and mix well to make it smoother.
 Available at Amazon and Chewy.